-It’s not hard to find people ready to hand out money advice, but if Warren Buffett offered some retirement advice, would you listen?
-With a net worth of more than $90 billion, his advice might hold more weight than most, but will it work for you?
+It’s not hard to find people who are ready to hand out money advice, but if Warren Buffett were to offer you some retirement advice, would you listen?
+With a net worth of more than $100 billion, his advice might hold more weight than most, but consider whether it would work for you.

 Buffett’s 90/10 Strategy

 Let’s break this down.
-First, an index fund is a mutual fund or Exchange-Traded Fund that follows the performance of some index.
-In this case, Buffett suggests an index fund that tracks the performance of the S&P 500.
-When the S&P 500 rises, so does the index fund.
-He suggests investing 90 percent of your money into a stock-based index fund.
+First, an index fund is a mutual fund or exchange-traded fund that follows the performance of an index.
+In this case, Buffett suggests an index fund that tracks the performance of the S&P 500, which is an index of the 500 largest publicly-traded companies in the U.S. When the S&P 500 rises, so does the index fund.
+Buffett suggests investing 90% of your retirement funds into a stock-based index fund.

-Buffett suggests the other 10 percent going to a short-term government bond fund.
-Financial advisors recommend using bond funds for safety and consistency of income.
+Buffett suggests investing the other 10% in short-term government bonds.
+These finance government projects.
+They're relatively low-risk and pay low-interest rates, compared to other investments.
+Bonds offer safety and consistency of income, as some offer periodic interest payments.
 If the overall financial markets hit a rough patch, bond funds often won’t suffer as much as stock funds.

-Fees add up fast.
+Buffett also advises investors to avoid high-fee managers.
+When you're investing, fees can add up fast.
 Consider a 25-year-old who has a retirement account with a $25,000 balance.
-They add $10,000 each year and earn a 7 percent rate of return and will retire in 40 years.
-If this person pays 1 percent in fees, it will cost them nearly $600,000 in fees over 40 years.
+They add $10,000 each year, earn a 7% rate of return, and plan to retire in 40 years.
+If they pay 1% in fees, it will cost them nearly $600,000 over 40 years.

 Investing in lower-cost funds like Buffett outlines could save this person more than $200,000 in fees, allowing them to retire nearly $340,000 richer.

 Buffett’s retirement plan won’t receive glowing recommendations from some of the financial advising community.
 Conventional wisdom says to diversify using a mix of stock, bond, and international funds.
-Retirement portfolios are often filled with a mix of funds— far more than two—to avoid the risk of one area of the market underperforming.
+Retirement portfolios are often filled with a mix of funds—more than two—to avoid the risk of one area of the market underperforming.

-Finally, they would likely argue that when you’re worth $90 billion, your investment strategy is different than somebody who has a few hundred thousand in total savings at the most.
+Finally, they would likely argue that when you’re worth over $100 billion, your investment strategy is different from that of someone who has a few hundred thousand dollars in total savings at the most.

 You can’t control what the investment markets will do in the future, but you can control the fees you pay.
-Higher fees rarely equal better returns, so when you’re choosing funds for your 401(k) or another retirement fund, choose index funds with low fees.
+Higher fees don't necessarily equal better returns, so when you’re choosing funds for your 401(k) or another retirement fund, consider index funds with low fees.
 If you’re using a financial advisor, ask them about their fees.
-If the total fees are much above one percent, you might be paying too much.
-But like anything, evaluate what you’re receiving for the fees you’re paying.
+If the total fees are much more than 1%, you might be paying too much.
+Like anything else, evaluate what you’re receiving for the fees you’re paying.

 In general, the more complex your financial situation, the more it makes sense to pay higher fees.
-Early in life when you have a relatively low balance, robo-advisors might be worth considering.
+Early in life, when you have a relatively low balance, robo-advisors may be worth considering.

-Buffett’s investment thesis has always been about simplicity.
-Create a strategy that is low-cost, simple to understand, and is based on what decades of studies show to be true.
-It’s best to find a financial advisor you trust and create a plan tailored for you, but Buffett’s retirement plan has been the successful retirement playbook for not only himself but many others for years.
+Buffett’s retirement advice has always been about simplicity.
+It’s best to find a financial advisor you trust and to create a plan tailored for you, but Buffett’s retirement plan could also work if you have the risk tolerance.